 The DFG-funded Research Training Group (RTG) 2513 “Social Dynamics of the Self” (SELF) is BIGSSS' newest PhD program in the social sciences.

-Currently we are not accepting any more applications for this PhD program for admission in 2020.
+We are now accepting applications for this PhD program for admission in 2021.

 Social Dynamics of the Self: Thematic Scope

 Since the self and society make each other up in an ongoing cycle of mutual constitution, they need to be studied simultaneously and in concert.
 SELF focuses on investigating the interactions between individuals and their social environment, providing a platform for early-career researchers from various social science disciplines to study the self’s embeddedness in diverse social systems, ranging in complexity and dynamically changing over time.
 The research program is characterized by interdisciplinarity, combining research perspectives particularly from psychology, sociology and political science.
 Research questions addressed in SELF dissertation projects should broadly correspond to the research program's seven project lines:

 - Intergenerational identity development

 - Individualization and social morality

 - Collective identities in transition

 The RTG's English-language qualification program at BIGSSS includes a 36-month structured curriculum.
 It follows the principles of demand-tailored education, close supervision, progress monitoring, and effective funding.
 Doing a PhD at BIGSSS also means deciding for a program at an international graduate school which relies on the active engagement of its fellows in peer exchange, events and office life.